mage-io/docs/docs/Editor/Microservices/microservices.md

 ---
 # Microservices
 **Microservices** are a defined as a group of functionalities which are capable of performing "similar" actions.
-In the world of Mage, Microservices are a group of components connected to each other and capable of exposing a method to end user for further usage.
+In the world of Amyst, Microservices are a group of components connected to each other and capable of exposing a method to end user for further usage.

 ![Select Microservice](/img/editor/microservices/microservices.png)

 To begin using a microservice, the user can select a microservice from the dropdown on top of Editor page, or select the "New Service" button to create a new service.
 All service-based configurations stay isolated for every microservice.
 Therefore, if a person is working on two microservices in parallel, the two services can be developed simultaneously without having any issues.

-All the builds in Mage are also created per microservice, and therefore these are technically isolated from each other in all senses.
+All the builds in Amyst are also created per microservice, and therefore these are technically isolated from each other in all senses.

 ## Creating microservice
 ![New Microservice](/img/editor/microservices/new.png)